 Lindsey Rae Jackson, Peace Corps Master's International, Returned Peace Corps Volunteer (RPCV) Kenya 2012-2014.
 Please click here to download and view Lindsey's presentation.

-You can also contact our Master's International Program Coordinators
+You can also contact our Peace Corps Field Placement Program Coordinators